-NY Fed to buy a range of Treasurys to try to ease jitters
+Fed intervenes to try to calm markets but investors shrug

-WASHINGTON (AP) — The Federal Reserve will sharply increase its purchases of short-term U.S. Treasury bonds to try to ease anxiety and disruptions in the financial markets over the coronavirus outbreak.
+WASHINGTON (AP) — The Federal Reserve moved Thursday to try to ease disruptions in the financial markets stemming from the coronavirus by announcing that it will sharply increase its purchases of short-term Treasury bonds.

-The Fed announced Thursday that it’s injecting up to $2 trillion into short-term lending markets as a way to ensure that the Treasury bond market can function smoothly.
+The Fed said it’s making available at least $2 trillion in short-term lending as a way to ensure that the Treasury market can function smoothly.
 It’s also broadening its ongoing $60 billion-a-month purchases of Treasurys to include longer-term bonds.

-Combined, the Fed’s actions led the stock market to sharply pare its losses.
-At first, it caused Treasury yields to fall before they rose back up again.
+Initially, the Fed’s actions led the stock market to sharply pare its deep losses, before share prices fell back down.
+By mid-afternoon, the Dow Jones Industrial Average was still off more than 8%.
+Likewise, the announcement caused Treasury yields to fall before they rose back up again.

+The reaction in the markets suggested little faith that the Fed’s moves would do much to restore the confidence of investors and consumers in the face of travel disruptions, event cancellations and business closures.

-The action, being led by the New York Fed, is intended to keep credit markets functioning and ensure that banks can continue to provide loans to businesses and other borrowers across the economy.
+Thursday’s central bank action, being led by the New York Fed, is intended to keep credit markets functioning and ensure that banks can continue to provide loans to businesses and other borrowers across the economy.

+“The New York Fed fired its bazooka,” said Paul Ashworth, an economist at Capital Economics.

+The action follows signs of stress in the bond market.
+On Wednesday when the stock market plunged, bond yields actually rose.
+Typically, in circumstances like this, the two would move together: Investors would move en masse into the bond market, driving down bond yields as bond prices rose.

 Earlier in the day, the European Central Bank deployed targeted new stimulus measures to cushion the shock to the economy from the virus outbreak.
 The ECB’s president said, though, that monetary policy couldn’t do it alone and called for a “decisive and determined” response from governments.